Perth Bears: 1990s: Early bids

-There had been no elite rugby league team in Perth since the Western Reds folded in 1997, leaving Perth as the largest Australian city without a team in the NRL competition.
-Advocates for a Perth-based team had argued it was necessary for the NRL to consider itself a truly national competition.

-The Reds name was revived in 2006 as the WA Reds, competing in the third-tier Bundaberg Red Cup (now Ron Massey Cup) with the intention of eventually fielding an NRL side.
-The team was rebranded as the West Coast Pirates in 2012 due to the Reds brand being associated with failure and competed in the S.G.
-Ball Cup until the COVID-19 pandemic prevented them from being able to compete from 2020 onwards.
+There had been no elite-level national rugby league team in Western Australia (WA) since the Western Reds (1995–96) defected to the rival Super League one-season competition, where they rebranded themselves as the Perth Reds in 1997.
+The Reds' name was revived in 2006 as the "WA Reds", competing in the third-tier Bundaberg Red Cup (now Ron Massey Cup) in New South Wales (NSW).
+In 2012, the team rebranded as the West Coast Pirates; due to the Reds brand being associated with failure.
+The West Coast Pirates played junior rugby league in the NSW S.G.
+Ball Cup until the COVID-19 pandemic prevented interstate travel from 2020 onwards.